Spatial and Molecular Organization of Cells in Diseases

 The purpose of this course is the training of the participants in the comprehension of how cells are spatially and hierarchically organized and communicate and the way this organization is altered in diseases.

-The course is divided into two distinct modules: "High-content imaging and computational aspects of in vitro and animal model systems" is dedicated to the acquisition, processing and comprehension of data obtained from two popular techniques in the world of bioimaging, i.e., functional MRI and optical microscopy, "Analytical challenges and opportunities from multi-omics" to the one of numerical analysis and interpretation of data obtained by means of next generation sequencing (NGS) techniques.
+The course is divided into two distinct modules: "High-content imaging and computational aspects of in vitro and animal model systems" is dedicated to the acquisition, processing and comprehension of data obtained from three popular techniques in the world of bioimaging, i.e., functional MRI, optical microscopy, and mass spectroscopy imaging, "Analytical challenges and opportunities from multi-omics" to the one of numerical analysis and interpretation of data obtained by means of next generation sequencing (NGS) techniques.

-The course is divided into two distinct modules: "High-content imaging and computational aspects of in vitro and animal model systems" is dedicated to the acquisition, processing and comprehension of data obtained from two popular techniques in the world of bioimaging, i.e., functional MRI and optical microscopy, "Analytical challenges and opportunities from multi-omics" to the one of numerical analysis and interpretation of data obtained by means of next generation sequencing (NGS) techniques.
+The course is divided into two distinct modules: "High-content imaging and computational aspects of in vitro and animal model systems" is dedicated to the acquisition, processing and comprehension of data obtained from three popular techniques in the world of bioimaging, i.e., functional MRI, optical microscopy, and mass spectroscopy imaging, "Analytical challenges and opportunities from multi-omics" to the one of numerical analysis and interpretation of data obtained by means of next generation sequencing (NGS) techniques.

 Expected learning outcomes